 If you have not declared your major yet, seriously consider this decision ASAP.
 Seek advising, create preliminary course planning sheets to map out courses.
 This should be a priority during the early part of the fall semester.

 After attending class for a few weeks, select 2-3 faculty that you will get to know WELL this semester.
 (This is important because you will most certainly need at least ONE science recommendation from SOPH year for your medical school application.)

 If you are considering studying abroad, please visit your study abroad office and review your plans with your advisor.
 Study abroad can be life changing so PLEASE consider this option seriously.
 It does not mean that you have to delay applying either.
 Refer to the page entitled Study Abroad as a Premed for more details as well as the Overseas Opportunities page.

 Investigate Career Center activities, fairs and resources.
-Be on the look out for summer opportunities for NEXT summer.
+Be on the look out for summer opportunities.
 Many require recommendations so plan ahead.
 Start your research in OCTOBER.
-Some applications open up in Nov/Dec and deadlines can be as early as first week in January but for the most part deadlines fall in February and March.
+Some applications open up in Nov/Dec and deadlines can be as early as first week in January but for the most part deadlines fall in February.
 Check out Newport's Summer and Research page for an extensive list of opportunities.

 Attend Student Activities Fair.
 Sign up for new clubs or represent your club.
 Seek out leadership positions in clubs and activities that you feel passionate about.
 Don't always be a participant; rise to be a leader.